 Two economic studies refute theories of baby-bust slump

 But those who decide to sell their homes in a panic may be doing so needlessly, according to two recent economic studies.
-The authors suggest the future is bright for real estate values wherever communities and incomes are growing, and that it’s not as bleak as [Garth] Turner and [David] Foot would claim.
+The authors suggest the future is bright for real estate values wherever communities and incomes are growing, and that it’s not as bleak as Turner and Foot would claim.

 Derek Holt, an economist at the Royal Bank of Canada, and David Baxter, executive director of the Urban Futures Institute in Vancouver, concluded separately that we should not experience a sharp drop in demand for houses due to shifting demographics.